-- Avila Beach Drive/Ontario Road (#9): The addition of project traffic degrades conditions on the southbound approach, which operates at LOS D during the weekday PM peak hour and LOS E during the Saturday MD peak hour under Existing Plus Project conditions.
+- Avila Beach Drive/Ontario Road (#9): The addition of project traffic degrades conditions on the southbound approach, which operates at LOS E during the Saturday mid-day peak hour under Existing Plus Project conditions.
 This intersection meets the peak hour signal warrant.
-Signalization of this intersection would result in acceptable operations and is included in the County's Roadway Impact Fee program - Avila Beach Drive/US 101 SB Ramps/Shell Beach Road (#10): The addition of project traffic worsens delay on the side street approaches, with the worst approach continuing to operate at LOS D during the weekday PM peak hour and degrading to LOS F during the Saturday MD peak hour under Existing Plus Project conditions.
+Signalization of this intersection would result in acceptable operations and is included in the County's Roadway Impact Fee program - Avila Beach Drive/US 101 SB Ramps/Shell Beach Road (#10): The addition of project traffic worsens delay on the side street approaches, with the worst approach continuing to operate at LOS D during the weekday PM peak hour and degrading to LOS F during the Saturday mid-day peak hour under Existing Plus Project conditions.
 This intersection meets the peak hour signal warrant.
 Caltrans approved a Project Study Report-Project Development Support document in May 2016 and the County is proceeding with the Project Approval and Environmental Document phase for interchange improvements at this location.
 The Intersection Control Evaluation for this intersection recommends a single lane roundabout, which would result in acceptable operations.
 These improvements are included in the County's Roadway Impact Fee program.

 Cumulative conditions reflect buildout of land uses in the area and include roadway improvements funded in the County's Roadway Impact Fee program.
 No improvements are recommended to address Cumulative deficiencies.
+Under typical operations for the project, no Cumulative deficiencies are expected.